opulencephp/Opulence/application/rdev/models/applications/README.md

 // Let's pretend that the config is in a JSON file
 $jsonReader = new Readers\JSONReader();
 $applicationConfig = $jsonReader->readFromFile(PATH_TO_CONFIG, "RDev\\Models\\Applications\\Configs\\ApplicationConfig");
+$factory = new Factories\ApplicationFactory();
-$application = new Applications\Application($applicationConfig);
+$application = $factory->createFromConfig($applicationConfig);
 $application->start();
 $application->shutdown();
 ```

 ## Config
-Applications can be instantiated directly or with the help of a combination of an `ApplicationConfig` object and an `ApplicationFactory` object ([learn more about configs](/application/rdev/models/configs)).
+Applications can be instantiated directly or with the help of a combination of an `ApplicationConfig` and an `ApplicationFactory` ([learn more about configs](/application/rdev/models/configs)).
 You can setup rules for automatically detecting which environment the current server belongs on, eg "production", "staging", "testing", or "development".
 For example, you could specify a list of server IP addresses for each of the environments.
 You could also use regular expressions to match against the servers' hosts, or you could use a callback to completely customize the logic for determining the environment.

 Let's break down the structure of the config.
 The following keys are optional:
 * "environment"